TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Submit-B1TDTideData.md

 ## PARAMETERS

 ### -Profile
-This is the data profile name to submit the TIDE data to
+This is the data profile name to submit the TIDE data to.
+Supports tab-completion.

 ```yaml
 Type: String